Ernyoke/certified-aws-solutions-architect-professional/03-networking/route53.md

 - Using Route53 for hosting only:
     - Generally used for existing domains.
 The domain is registered at third party
     - We create a hosted zone inside R53 and provide the address of the name servers to the third party

+# Implementing DNSSEC with Route53

+- DNSSEC can be enabled form the console and from the CLI
+- Once initiated, the process starts with KMS, an asymmetric key pair is required/created within KMS
+- The key-signing keys (KSK) is created from this KMS key, both the public and private ones which will be used by R53
+- These keys need to be in us-east-1
+- Next, R53 creates the zone-signing keys (ZSK) internally
+- Next, R53 adds the KSK and zone-signing key public parts into a DNS key record within the hosted zone, this tells every DNSSEC resolver which public keys to use to verify signatures on any other records
+- The private key signing key used to sign those DNS key records and create the RRSIG and DNSKEY records
+- At this point signing is configured (step 1)
+- Next, R53 has to establish the chain of trust with the parent zone
+- The parent zone needs ot add a DS record, which is hash of the public part of the KSK
+- If the domain was registered with R53, the AWS console or the CLI can be used to make this change.
+R53 will liaise with the appropriate top-level domain and add the delegated sign record
+- If the domain was created externally, we will have to add this record manually
+- Once done, the top level domain will trust this domain with the delegated sign record (DS)
+- The domain zone will sign each record either with the KSK or with the ZSK
+- When enabling DNSSEC we should make sure we configure CloudWatch Alarms, specifically create alarms for `DNSSECInternalFailure` and `DNSSECKeySigningKeyNeedingAction`, both of these need urgent intervention